Julius170/Making_Contract_Calls.demo/README.md

 ```

-* The third function `payFee` will be an external payable function that transfers money into the contract to simulate a person making a payment, the function assigns the bool variable `is_payed` to `true` and the variable paid amount `amount` to `msg.value`.
+* The third function, `payFee` will be an external payable function that transfers money into the contract to simulate a person making a payment, the function assigns the bool variable `is_payed` to `true` and the variable paid amount `amount` to `msg.value`.

-Copy and add the function below into the `Person.sol` contract.
+Copy the function below into the `Person.sol` contract.

 ```solidity